 We went to Cowrie Island, where we had a buffet lunch, Pandan Island, Starfish Island, Snake Island and Luli Island, where you can have a wooden springboard dive.

 The Underground River aka Puerto Princesa Subterranean River National Park was well worth visiting even though we waited long for our turn because of the number of visitors in line and the unfriendly waves at Sabang that was slowing the tour.
 It’s better to arrange the subterranean underground river tour with a local operator; if you don’t, it’s going to be more expensive and much of a hassle.

-After the boat ride from Sabang, you’ll love the beautiful limestone mountain landscape on the lovely shore with fine light beige sand.
+After the boat ride from Sabang, we were greeted with a beautiful limestone mountain landscape on the lovely shore with fine light beige sand.

 While waiting for our turn, we enjoyed watching the adorable long-tailed macaques or Old World monkeys and monitor lizards crawling and climbing the trees.

 Inside the dark underground cave, you’ll get to see some amazing rock formations such as the nativity scene.
 It stinks with bat urine and droppings which is normal for a large cave.
-I had my own headlamp which I used for multi-day camping but the banca guide, of course, is equipped with ultra-wide beam headlamp designed for caving.
-He will keep talking about underground river facts, will blurt out scripted jokes, but still funny nonetheless, and will tell what direction to look at for different types and shapes of stalagmites on the floor and stalactites at the ceiling.
+I had my own headlamp which I use for multi-day camping but the banca guide, of course, was equipped with ultra-wide beam headlamp designed for caving.
+He kept talking about underground river facts, blurted out scripted jokes, but still funny nevertheless, and led us with what direction to look at for different types and shapes of stalagmites on the floor and stalactites at the ceiling.

 The trip to El Nido was long and tiring, especially for my parents, but we did enjoy the lush green scenery and the beautiful sunset along the way.